 If the seatback is not locked, it could move forward in a sudden stop or crash.
 That could cause injury to the person sitting there.
-Always press rearward on the seatback to be sure it is locked.
+Always push and pull on the seatback to be sure it is locked.

 Safety Belts